SurendraReddyWesco/AzureCLICommands/AzureResoureInventory/README.md

 <br/>

-# Azure Resource Inventory v2.1
+# Azure Resource Inventory Tool

 Azure Resource inventory (ARI) is a powerful script writen in powershell to generate an Excel report of any Azure Environment you have read access.